TreyWW/MyFinances/docs/getting-setup/pycharm/django.md

 <br>

-!> Before continuing, please install all requirements.txt.
-Go to `requirements.txt`, right click, press "`Install All Packages`"
+!> Before continuing, please install all of our dependencies via `poetry install`"

 9. To refresh the cache, go back to settings, project, and interpreter and install "Django" if not already there